q3769/chunk4j/README.md

 #### Chunk size/capacity

-Consider using chunk4j as a safty measure rather than the regular mode of delivery at run-time: "One ounce of prevention" may still be "worth a pound of cure".
+Consider using chunk4j as a safety measure rather than the regular mode of delivery at run-time: "One ounce of prevention" may still be "worth a pound of cure".
 Design the application such that most messages can be sent in one single chunk, and the chop-n-stitch mechanism only kicks in when the message size does have to go beyond the chunk's capacity at run-time.

-Note that chunk4j works on the application layer of the network (Layer 7), and there is a fixed-size overhead between a `chunk`'s capacity (`Chunk.getByteCapacity()`) and the overall size of the entire chunk/message.
-Take the overhead into account when designing to keep the *entire* message size under the transport limit.
+*Note: chunk4j works on the application layer of the network (Layer 7), and there is a fixed-size overhead between a `chunk`'s capacity (`Chunk.getByteCapacity()`) and the overall size of the entire chunk/message.
+Take the overhead into account when designing to keep the *entire* message size under the transport limit.*

 #### Message acknowledgment/commit